This Dell XPS 13 laptop is $400 cheaper today | Digital Trends

-Looking for a laptop and a tablet together?
-You can’t go wrong with the Dell XPS lineup.
-The Dell XPS 13 Touch Laptop is seeing a massive discount of $400 at Dell today.
+The Dell XPS 13 Touch Laptop just got a fantastic discount as part of the Presidents Day sales.
+If you want a laptop with a few tablet features, this is the model for you.
+You can never go wrong with the Dell XPS lineup, and the Dell XPS 13 Touch Laptop is getting a massive discount of $400 at Dell today.
 If you’re in the market for some great laptop deals, Dell XPS deals are a great place to start.
 That drops the price all the way down to $1,150, an impressive savings when compared to its regular price of $1,550.
 In fact, it’s one of the best Dell laptop deals we’ve come across, especially when you consider the Dell XPS 13 Touch Laptop comes with free shipping and 1 year of premium support included.

 The Dell XPS laptop lineup is extremely popular, as it ranges from introductory laptops to laptops built for full-fledged creatives.
 The Dell XPS 13 Touch Laptop falls into the category of a laptop that’s fit for anyone, particularly if you prefer the form factor of a laptop, but enjoy the functionality of a touchscreen.
 Part of that touchscreen functionality that the Dell XPS 13 Touch Laptop boasts of is a beautiful display that reaches 400 nits of brightness, making it a must-have laptop if you like to work outdoors, in bright coffee shops, or anywhere in which you don’t have control of the bright lights around you.
 The display also houses a revolutionary webcam that produces sharp video with less noise, a great feature to have as we move into an increasingly remote and digital working world.